KULL-Centre/_2024_cagiada-jonsson-func/README.md

 # Decoding molecular mechanisms for loss of function variants in the human proteome

-This repository contains Python code, [Jupyter](http://jupyter.org) Notebooks and data to generate new predictions and reproduce the results of the scientific paper `PDecoding molecular mechanisms for loss of function variants in the human proteome` by M. Cagiada, N. Jonsson and K. Lindorff-Larsen, 2024, biorxiv (ADD DOI on publication).
+This repository contains Python code, [Jupyter](http://jupyter.org) Notebooks and data to generate new predictions and reproduce the results of the scientific paper `Decoding molecular mechanisms for loss of function variants in the human proteome` by M. Cagiada, N. Jonsson and K. Lindorff-Larsen, 2024, biorxiv ([link](https://doi.org/10.1101/2024.05.21.595203)).

 ## Layout
 - `FunC-ESMs.ipynb` Jupyter Notebook to generate new predictions with FunC-ESMs, it can be run using the Google Colaboratory system.